Travel to Hawaii during Covid-19: What you need to know before you go | NewsChannel 3-12

 What’s the Covid situation?

-With more than 27,000 cases and more than 425 deaths as of February 17, Hawaii has seen relatively low Covid numbers compared with other US states.
+With only about 27,400 cases and more than 430 deaths as of February 23, Hawaii has seen relatively low Covid numbers compared with other US states.
 Strict lockdown measures were put in place in March to ensure that the islands were not overwhelmed.
-Cases have fallen since August, but rose toward the end of 2020.

 What can visitors expect?